-Our free Homework Help program helps our community's less privileged youth compete in today's academic world by offering unique extracurricular activities and education support.
+Our free After School Support program helps our community's less privileged youth compete in today's academic world by offering unique extracurricular activities and education support.

 When positive relationships with teachers are formed outside of the traditional school environment, grades improve, drop decreases, and the participants are able to see themselves as potential success stories.

 During the school year, our Homework Help program for grades K-12 is made possible through the efforts of 50 caring and dedicated volunteers.

 The program operates Mondays - Thursdays from 2:35pm to 3:45pm for elementary students, from 4:00pm to 5:30pm for middle school students, and from 5:30pm to 6:30pm for high school students.
 Middle and high school students may also attend on Fridays from 4:00pm to 5:00pm.

 High School Equivalency (HSE) classes, offered through a partnership with Capital Region BOCES, are held on Tuesday, Wednesday, and Thursday evenings from 6:00pm to 8:00pm for students age 17 and older.